 How to Banish Stress and Build Resilience

-Rumination is what you do when you wake up at 3 a.m. and can’t get back to sleep because you are thinking about all the stuff you have to do and all the things you haven’t done and should have.
-It’s the kind of thinking that happens when you spiral into worst-case scenarios when your teenager has missed her curfew or you are waiting on medical results.
+Rumination is what you do when you wake up at 3 a.m. and can’t get back to sleep because you are thinking about how many months you’ll have to simultaneously home-school your children and work from home.
+It’s the kind of thinking that happens when you spiral into worst-case scenarios about your aging parents.
 It’s what happens when you leave a meeting where you stumbled through your presentation and you can’t stop thinking about what you should have said.
 Or your mind wanders to past events or future scenarios, replaying worry and negative thoughts over and over.

 In short, rumination is the mental process of thinking over and over about something and attaching negative emotions to it.
 And there’s nothing useful about rumination.
 It just creates stress symptoms and is the enemy of resilience.